NBISweden/grave/README.md

 >[!TIP]
 >For help with command line options: `pixi run help`<br><br>
->An example shell script for running `grave` on a cluster with SLURM is provided in the repo: `example-cluster-job-script.sh`
+>An example shell script for running `grave` on a cluster with SLURM is provided in the repo: `bin/example-cluster-job-script.sh`

 ### File setup